DiUS/pact-workshop-dotnet-core-v3/readme.md

     }
 }
 ```

+The test constructor has an instance of ```ITestOutputHelper``` injected in order to capture
+console output to standard out, unfortunately XUnit does not do this by default.

+#### Step 4.1.3 - Configure custom XUnit output

 Create the folder ```[RepositoryRoot]/YourSolution/Provider/tests/XUnitHelpers``` and inside create the file
 ```XUnitOutput.cs``` and the corresponding class which should look like: